Homotopy theory for algebras over polynomial monads: Cartesian monads and their internal algebra classifiers

 \begin{proof}The finiteness of $\nnt$ is clear.
 To prove the existence of an increasing dimension-function, let us construct an antireflexive and transitive relation on the objects of $\nnt$ which reflects the morphisms in $\nnt$.
 We will write $(\tau,T) \ll (\tau',T)$ if \emph{either} the underlying rooted tree of $\tau'$ is obtained from the underlying rooted tree of $\tau$ by contraction of some internal edges, \emph{or} $\tau$ and $\tau'$ have isomorphic underlying rooted trees but $d(\tau) < d(\tau').$

-Here $d(\tau) = \sum_{v\in \tau} d(\tau_v)$, where for an $n$-ordinal $S$ the dimension $d(S)$ is the number of edges in the level-tree representation minus $n-1.$ This dimension $d(S)$ of the $n$-ordinal $S$ is actually the geometric dimension of the Fox-Neuwirth cell defined by $S$ (cf. \ref{FNord}), while the resulting $d(\tau)$ is the geometric dimension of the Getzler-Jones cell defined by the $n$-planar tree $\tau$ (cf. \cite{SymBat}).
+Here $d(\tau) = \sum_{v\in \tau} d(\tau_v)$, where for an $n$-ordinal $S$ the dimension $d(S)$ is the number of edges in the level-tree representation minus $n-1.$ This dimension $d(S)$ of the $n$-ordinal $S$ is actually the geometric dimension of the Fox-Neuwirth cell defined by $S$ (cf. Section \ref{FNord}), while the resulting $d(\tau)$ is the geometric dimension of the Getzler-Jones cell defined by the $n$-planar tree $\tau$ (cf. \cite{SymBat}).
 It follows that each generator $f: \tau \to \tau'$ satisfies $\tau \ll \tau',$ because such a generator \emph{either} contracts some internal edges of the underlying tree \emph{or} comes from a quasibijection, in which case the dimension of the domain tree is strictly less than the dimension of codomain tree (a quasibijection corresponds to an inclusion of a Fox-Neuwirth cell into the boundary of another).
+We now get by induction on the number of elements that any finite set equipped with a transitive antireflexive relation possesses a dimension-function for its elements which strictly increases along this relation.\end{proof}